krishnaxamin/krishnaxamin.github.io/uniofcambs/part3sysbio.md

 For sure, there are some things that will be disputed in what I have said above, and some things I have missed.
 But that is my current opinion on what SysBio is.

 ## My interest in Systems Biology
+I had come to Cambridge hoping to study both computer science and cell biology, but scheduling conflicts between the courses prevented this.
+As an alternative, I developed my coding skills beyond what I had self-learnt in high school by sourcing and cleaning unstructured data with a fintech start-up.
+Although I had interest in both computation and cell biology, it was only through a practical on modelling metabolism in my second year at Cambridge that I started to understand how computing approaches could be used to understand cell biology processes.
+I became interested particularly in the flow and integration of information along cellular networks.

+Now, using systems-based and data-driven approaches, I am interested in understanding how intracellular and intercellular networks receive, process and integrate information from internal or external signals, and how these networks get hacked in cancer.
+I am particularly interested in how inherited factors that increase the likelihood of cancer, particularly pancreatic cancer, perturb cellular networks to prime them for disease, and how therapies, both conventional and alternative, can pre-empt and combat disease development.

 ## The Cambridge Part III in Systems Biology
+[Link to the course page.] (https://www.sysbiol.cam.ac.uk/Part%20III)